spine-tools/SpineOpt.jl/docs/src/tutorial/reserves.md

 Welcome to our tutorial, where we will walk you through the process of adding a new reserve node in SpineOpt using Spine Toolbox.
 To get the most out of this tutorial, we suggest first completing the Simple System tutorial, which can be found [here](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/simple_system/).

+Reserves refer to the capacity or energy that is kept as a backup to ensure the power system's reliability.
+This reserve capacity can be brought online automatically or manually in the event of unforeseen system disruptions such as generation failure, transmission line failure, or a sudden increase in demand.
+Operating reserves are essential to ensure that there is always enough generation capacity available to meet demand, even in the face of unforeseen system disruptions.

 ### Model assumptions

 - The reserve node has a requirement of 20MW for upwards reserve